Lateral Recruitment Process – ACT Fire & Rescue

 Note: ACTF&R have an exemption under Section 19 of the Spent Convictions Act 2000 for offences related to arson.
 That is, any past convictions (irrespective of age) that relate to arson will be reported in a criminal record check.

 - Probation – in accordance with the ACT Public Sector ACTF&R Enterprise Agreement 2013-2017, all successful applicants will be required to undertake a probationary period of no less than six months.

 Salary rates up to an including FB5, as per the Enterprise Agreement are as follows;

 - FB1 (FF4th class in training) – $69,301

 - FB5 (Senior Firefighter) – $89,841

-To apply for a position with ACTF&R go to Jobs ACT website.
+To apply for a position with ACTF&R refer to the Jobs ACT website.

-Further detail on leave entitlements and conditions of service for firefighters can be found in the current ACT Fire and Rescue Enterprise Agreement 2013-2017 located on the Jobs ACT website at the following link – http://www.jobs.act.gov.au/about-the-actps/agreements
+Further detail on leave entitlements and conditions of service for firefighters can be found in the current Enterprise Agreement located on the Jobs ACT website at the following link – http://www.jobs.act.gov.au/about-the-actps/agreements.

-For further information about the lateral recruitment process, please email Station Officer Glenn Brewer at email@example.com, or phone (02) 6207 8645.
+For further information about the lateral recruitment process, please email Commander Glenn Brewer at email@example.com, or call (02) 6207 9273.